-The Secretary is responsible for ensuring that meetings run smoothly - including finding suitable venues, preparing agendas, taking minutes, they ensure that they branch keeps up to date on all Huntington's Disease Association policies and that the branch maintains confidentiality and acts within GDPR guidelines.
+The support groups leader(s) will have overall responsibility for running the support group.
+They are responsible for ensuring that meetings run smoothly - including finding suitable venues and they ensure that they support group keeps up to date on all Huntington's Disease Association policies and that the support group maintains confidentiality and acts within GDPR guidelines.